Bat Pussy: Reception

 Since its initial video release, Bat Pussy has achieved cult status as the worst pornographic movie ever made, with Gawker Media's io9 proclaiming it "the absolute nadir of pornography, period.
 Not just Batman-themed pornography.
 ALL pornography".
 In a 2014 interview, Tim Lewis, the general manager of Something Weird Video, selected Bat Pussy as the one film "so nuts it has to be seen to be believed" out of Something Weird's entire catalog of over 2,500 schlock and exploitation films, mentioning it was "only for the truly jaded adult film viewer".

 "[T]hanks to some incredibly unarousing sex and a general attitude of awfulness", nearly every aspect of Bat Pussy has been heavily criticized.
-General critiques of the film involved its acting, technical quality and the slipshod nature of its low-budget production: for example, the director can be heard giving actors various directions throughout the film, while a crew member can be heard audibly belching during one of the sex scenes.
+General critiques of the film involved its acting, technical quality and the slipshod nature of its low-budget production: for example, the director can be heard giving actors various directions throughout the film, while a crew member can be heard belching during one of the sex scenes.
 In the final scene, Buddy frequently refers to Bat Pussy as "Batwoman" before being corrected by the other actor.
-Some of Bat Pussy's harshest criticisms were often focused on the unattractiveness of the film's actors, in particular Buddy and Sam, who PornParody.com wrote were "physically unappealing specimens [...] even by the looser standards of 1970s porn" and AV Maniacs bluntly described as "two white trash, out of shape, drunk on Schlitz yokels".
-Something Weird Video described the two actors' seemingly unscripted dialogue - consisting mostly of insults and vulgar non sequiturs such as "My horoscope says I'm going to fuck you in the nose" - as "almost surreal", likening it to the "babbling" of "two escaped mental patients".
+Some of Bat Pussy's harshest criticisms were often focused on the perceived unattractiveness of the film's actors, who play Buddy and Sam.
+PornParody.com wrote that they were "physically unappealing specimens [...] even by the looser standards of 1970s porn" and AV Maniacs bluntly described them as "two white trash, out of shape, drunk on Schlitz yokels".
+Something Weird Video described the two actors' seemingly unscripted dialogue—consisting mostly of insults and vulgar non sequiturs such as "My horoscope says I'm going to fuck you in the nose"—as "almost surreal", likening it to the "babbling" of "two escaped mental patients".